fin-hypergrid/hyperloadify/README.md

 Wrapped modules (_i.e., Hypergrid Client Modules) can help to ease this eventual transition because they make available on the client the same CommonJS conventions as used by the bundlers (`require`, `module.exports`, and `exports`).
 That is, except for the single-line wrapper, the files conform to the same module pattern as the bundler requires.
 Therefore, to make the transition, simply unwrap the files and they are ready for the bundler.

-`hyperwrap` is a very simple bash script that wraps a JavaScript file as a Hypergrid Client Module.
+`hyperwrap` is a very simple bash script that wraps a JavaScript file as a Hypergrid Client Module.<br>
 `hyperunwrap` (see) unwraps them.

 ### Installation